MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 - For Project – cost posting type dimensions merge from both worker and project, but project dimensions win in case of conflict.
 - For ledger journal posting type dimensions merge from both worker and project, but project dimensions win in case of conflict.

-## Enable flexibility in determining project or contract line for dimension defaulting
+## Enable flexibility in determining financial dimension defaulting for resource based/non-stocked scenarios

 New functionality is available to provide additional options in how financial dimensions are defaulted onto transactions.
 This feature allows for the selection of the project or contract line to determine the financial dimensions that are defaulted onto transactions.